 Never thought I’d draw with my finger on a glass screen, or use any of this type of modern technology!

 All my studies and training are in the traditional, fine arts.
 I’ve rarely used a computer and have no skills in using digital art programs.

 What began as an initial search for an art app to do simple line drawings, to illustrate my poems; became an exciting adventure, as I discovered apps which offered amazing media – much better than I ever imagined was possible!
 As in any art materials, there’s both poor and excellent quality.
 The art apps and their media I eventually found, and now use, are in the excellent category! *There’s more info on my posts and pages on my blog and of course, in the App store.

 With the easy to use art apps, I list on the “infographic” below, you can work in much the same style: colours, line work, tonal range…. as you do on paper or canvas.
 This was important to me.
 I like to experiment in my artworks, but I also want to continue to use the skills I have spent years developing.
 So I was glad to find art apps which need little techno expertise, and I could just get on with drawing and painting!

 Though many people use a stylus, I prefer to draw on the screen with my finger.
 I push around, oil pastels, splash around paint, or crosshatch with a pencil and so on… Quickly, I focus on my art, and the “feel” of the media, and the screen becomes my paper or canvas.
-Some: I print up at home, or via an email for lovely laser prints or off to the printers for giclee prints, or are uploaded to my site at RedBubble – an online, print on demand store.
+Some: I print up at home, or via an email for lovely laser prints or off to the printers for giclee prints.
 Many, stay unseen – much like my paper sketchbooks.